Image by Christine Sponchia

 I do believe this is a universal concept: every action is a call for love...
 If we applied this truth on all levels of our life, things would be much different.
 If we could see that the disgruntled customer or co-worker is really crying for love, then we might deal with them differently.
 If we saw that our boss is actually wanting love and respect when he/she has "an attitude", we might choose to react differently.

 Now some people may misunderstand this concept, and think that I am suggesting that you let yourself be run over.
 Not at all.
 First of all, you must love yourself, and if you do that, you do not let others "run over you".
-Yet you must also "love your neighbor as yourself" which means that you treat your neighbor (family, co-worker, world citizens) the same way you'd like to be treated.
+Yet you must also "love your neighbor as yourself" which means that you treat your neighbor (family, co-worker, world citizens) the same way you'd like to be treated -- with kindness and respect.
 If we applied the Golden Rule to all situations, our life and our world would be much different.